ChocoChipset/Bravo/README.md

 Bravo
 =====

-Bravo is an Objective-C library to simply extraction and handling of EXIF metadata.
+Bravo is an Objective-C library to simply the extraction and handling of EXIF metadata.